ImageCLEF/2023_ImageCLEF_Recommending/submissions/recommended-items/README.md

-folder for which users will create puill requests for submissions (Recommended items subtask)
+Folder for which users will create pull requests for submissions (Recommended items subtask)